-If you are considering purchasing a condo (as oppposed to a detached home) in San Diego, one thing you should consider as you put the pieces to your condo-buying puzzle together is: Can you afford to pay a special assessment if there ever is one at your condo complex (and what's the probability of that happening)?
+If you are considering purchasing a condo (as opposed to a detached home) in San Diego, one thing you should consider as you put the pieces of your condo-buying puzzle together is: Can you afford to pay a special assessment if your condo complex levies one (and what's the probability of that happening)?

 Justin Gramm is the founder and principal broker of Globella Buyers Realty, your San Diego Exclusive Buyer Brokerage.
 He also writes this blog, "For San Diego Home Buyers."